As a large employer, we must publish and report specific figures about our gender pay gap.

 - take account of national and regional pay policy and market trends in the context of local government

-- have a framework for managing the range of pay across the Council’s workforce, this is known as pay ratios
+- have a framework for managing the range of pay across our workforce, this is known as pay ratios

 - have simple uniform packages across all employment groups and to manage pay matters within national guidelines and agreements

-- protect and remunerate low paid employees at appropriate levels and this includes the Council’s commitment to the Living Wage
+- protect and remunerate low paid employees at appropriate levels and this includes the our commitment to the Living Wage

 - protect jobs and services for as long as reasonably possible and this includes a prudent, affordable and fair approach to pay